-The Cal Intramural Sports Outdoor Soccer Laws are based on the FIFA Laws Of The Game.
-You may view the FIFA Laws of The Game at http://www.fifa.com.
-Some of the more important laws as well as laws unique to the Cal Intramural Sports Program are included herein.
-All players are responsible for reading this document prior to participating in Outdoor Soccer.
+The Cal Intramural Sports Soccer (11s) Laws are based on the FIFA Laws of the Game.
+Some of the more important laws as well as laws unique to the Cal Intramural Sports Program are included here.
+All players are responsible for reading this document prior to participating in a Soccer match.

 Good sportsmanship is essential in Intramural Sports contests.
 Therefore, if a player or players are sent off from a game, they will receive a minimum, automatic one- game suspension.
 In some cases suspensions may be longer than one game.
 The suspension of that participant becomes effective immediately following the ejection and carries through the following game in that same sport.
 In extreme situations, the matter will be referred to the Office of Student Conduct.

 While on suspension, the participant is not allowed to participate in any Intramural Sports-sponsored sport, special event, activity, or IFC Sport.
 Participants suspended for longer than one game may appeal their suspension to the Intramural Sports Council.
 The Intramural Sports Council meets on an as needed basis.
 Intramural Sports Council meetings take place at the availability of Council members.
 Call (510) 643-6822 to schedule an appeal hearing.

 All participants must be prepared to show Game Officials a valid University of California, Berkeley, Student ID Card or a current Cal Rec Club Card in order to participate in Intramural Sports.
 Individuals without current membership and picture identification will not be allowed to participate.
 A team unable to field a minimum number of players with current membership and picture identification will forfeit the contest.

 Eleven players are allowed on the field at any given time.
 A minimum of seven players is required to start and finish a legal game.
 All participants must sign their team’s Waiver of Liability before participating in their first game.